Waavi/vue-wcharts/docs/guide/getting-started.md

 <br/>

-On demand, register the components you need.
-If you build tool supports.
+If you build tool supports it, load on demand, registering the components you need.

 ```vue
 <template>